 The Pine Grove Community Water System was inspected by the SDDENR, Office of Drinking Water, in June 2018.
 The inspection did not find any deficiencies in our system.
-Results of this inspection/survey can be obtained by calling Don Solinsky at 605-394-1468 or Kurt Slentz at 605-545-2882.
+Results of this inspection/survey can be obtained by calling Don Solinsky or Kurt Slentz.
+The system is expected to be inspected again in 2022.